tobealive/docs/docs/concepts/v-and-c.md

 Add `#flag` directives to the top of your V files to provide C compilation flags like:

-- `-I` for adding C include files search paths
+- `-I` for adding C include file search paths
 - `-l` for adding C library names that you want to get linked
 - `-L` for adding C library files search paths
 - `-D` for setting compile time variables